top of page

 BACKGROUND OF MEDICARE IN AMERICA

-Medicare is the National Healthcare plan for everyone in America age 65 and over.
+Medicare is the national health insurance program for everyone in the United States aged 65 and older.
 Medicare is part of the United States Department of Health and Human Services.
 Everyone enrolls in Medicare through the Social Security Administration.
 Once they are approved and enrolled in a Medicare Plan, their Healthcare is managed by Medicare.
-Some disabled Americans may be eligible for Medicare before the age of 65.
+Some Americans with disabilities may be eligible for Medicare before age 65.

 President Harry S. Truman first envisioned Medicare; however, it did not become law until 1965, when President Lyndon B. Johnson signed it into Law.
 Harry and Bess Truman were the first two Medicare Beneficiaries in the United States.
 Today, Medicare has 4 Parts (A, B, C & D)